tiny-open-source/low-code-platform/packages/llm/src/service/vision-model-prompt.md

 - Do not include any JavaScript unless specifically requested
 - Ensure the HTML is valid and properly structured
 - Use actual text content from the image when possible, not placeholder text
+- Output the compressed content without any whitespace or line breaks